acorn-io/runtime/docs/docs/50-running/03-certificates.md

             ingressClassName: traefik
 ```

-Modify the ingressClassName to match the ingress controller you are using.
-For example, if you are using nginx ingress controller, you will need to change it to `nginx`.
+Modify the `ingressClassName` to match the ingress controller you are using.
+For example, if you are using the NGINX ingress controller, you will need to change it to `nginx`.
+Once you have created the cluster-issuer, pass the cluster-issuer's name to `acorn install` so that Acorn knows which cluster-issuer to apply to the ingress resource.

 Once you have created the cluster issuer, pass the cluster issuer's name to acorn install so that acorn knows where to apply the cluster issuer to the ingress resource.